My book, A

 evolution—from an amateur community group to the fully

-typical for American orchestras in medium-sized cities like
+American orchestras in medium-sized cities like ours, but the

-ours, but the cast of characters and the cultural background
+cast of characters and the cultural background of Madison make

-of Madison make it a unique and fascinating story.
-After a
+it a unique and fascinating story.
+After a “prelude” chapter

-“prelude” chapter that talks about the history of classical
+that talks about the history of classical music and orchestras

-music and orchestras in Madison before the founding of the
+in Madison before the founding of the Madison Civic Symphony

-years each.
-One remarkable aspect of the MSO’s history is the
+remarkable aspect of the MSO’s history is the fact that we’ve

-fact that we’ve had only four music directors in 100 years,
+had only four music directors in 100 years, and the

-biographies of each of these men: Sigfrid Prager, Walter
+of each of these men: Sigfrid Prager, Walter Heermann, Roland

 - Mike Allsen, Madison, WI, September 2025